-Darin Lowder is a partner and business lawyer with Foley & Lardner LLP.
-He is a member of the firm’s Finance Practice and the Energy Industry Team.
-Darin focuses his practice on energy, project finance, project development, and related tax and public financing.
-He works to assist clients to efficiently address unique challenges in developing and financing renewable, alternative and conventional energy projects.
-Darin has focused on incorporating risk mitigants such as the growing energy-related insurance products and public-private partnerships (P3) as part of the ownership and financing structures evolving in this space.
+A partner and business lawyer with Foley & Lardner LLP, he is a member of the firm’s Finance Practice Group, the Energy Sector, and the firm’s Electrified Mobility Initiative.
+Darin focuses his practice on energy, project finance, project development, electric vehicle infrastructure innovation and development, and related tax and public financing.
+He focuses on incorporating risk mitigants such as the growing energy-related insurance products and public-private partnerships (P3) as part of the ownership and financing structures evolving in this space.

-Darin has unique experience representing lenders, other financing parties, and sponsors in innovative financing structures for P3 energy project financings, private placements, and bank and non-bank lending facilities.
-He has assisted clients with utility-scale, residential and commercial & industrial solar power projects (including for community solar power projects incorporating energy storage components), and large-scale wind projects in addition to his familiarity with other energy project technologies including offshore wind development, LNG terminals, combined heat and power/district heating & cooling projects, biomass and biofuel projects, and other energy and alternative energy technologies.
+Darin has unique experience representing lenders, other financing parties, investors, and sponsors in innovative financing structures for P3 energy project financings, private placements, and bank and non-bank lending facilities.
+He has assisted clients with utility-scale, residential and commercial, and industrial solar power projects (including for community solar power projects incorporating energy storage components), energy storage projects, electric vehicle deployment and related electrified mobility infrastructure projects, and large-scale wind projects in addition to his familiarity with other energy project technologies including offshore wind development, LNG terminals, combined heat and power/district heating and cooling projects, biomass and biofuel projects, and other energy and alternative energy technologies.

 Darin has negotiated innovative energy output and investment tax credit insurance policies for solar power projects, helped to finance numerous community solar and other distributed generation portfolios, and managed diligence efforts, financing negotiations, and documentation for large utility scale renewable and conventional fuel projects.
 He also regularly represents lenders in other significant non-recourse project finance transactions.

 He speaks regularly on project financing, structuring renewable energy transactions, negotiating power purchase agreements, and related community solar issues.
-In the past two years, he has assisted clients on projects totaling over 5,000 MW (5 gigawatts) worth more than $3.2 billion.
+In the past several years, he has assisted clients on projects totaling over 7,000 MW (7 gigawatts) worth more than US$5.8 billion.

-- Represented lead lender in syndicated construction and term debt financing for $100 million cold storage project in Idaho with a leading national food producer as key customer
+- Represented lead lender in syndicated construction and term debt financing for US$100m cold storage project in Idaho with a leading national food producer as key customer.

-- Represent agent bank in private activity bond-financed utility-scale solar project for $150 million financing of 100 MW solar power project in Mississippi
+- Represent agent bank in private activity bond-financed utility-scale solar project for US$150m financing of 100 MW solar power project in Mississippi.

-- Represent a publicly traded energy project developer in the negotiation of the acquisition, long-term services agreements with, and $105 million term debt private placement financing of combined heat and power and district heating & cooling assets with a private university as host customer
+- Represent a publicly traded energy project developer in the negotiation of the acquisition, long-term services agreements with, and US$105m term debt private placement financing of combined heat and power and district heating & cooling assets with a private university as host customer.

-- Represented agent bank in $230 million debt financing of LNG terminal facility
+- Represented agent bank in US$230m debt financing of LNG terminal facility.

-- Represented agent bank on $60 million safe harbor equipment loan financing
+- Represented agent bank on US$60m safe harbor equipment loan financing.

-- Represented project developer in first tax equity financing of community solar portfolio in the U.S., totaling over 15 MW of solar PV projects
+- Represented project developer in first tax equity financing of community solar portfolio in the United States, totaling over 15 MW of solar PV projects.

-- Represented agent bank in $660 million financing of a 550 MW wind project portfolio
+- Represented agent bank in US$660m financing of a 550 MW wind project portfolio.

 * Certain representations undertaken prior to joining Foley & Lardner LLP

-Darin was previously recognized by The District of Columbia Court of Appeals and Superior Court of the District of Columbia to the Capital Pro Bono Honor Roll.
+- The District of Columbia Court of Appeals and Superior Court of the District of Columbia’s Capital Pro Bono Honor Roll

 - Speaker, “Top 10 Construction Loan Provisions,” UT Renewable Energy Law Institute (February 2023)